erpframework/jquery-getscriptonce/README.md

 It returns a jqXHR object when the script is loaded for the first time.
 It returns false when you try to load a script that is already loaded.

+You can use .getScriptOnce() the same way as you use jQuery's .getScript().
+Check http://api.jquery.com/jQuery.getScript/ for the documentation.

 ##Example